nklabs/libnklabs/doc/nkchecked.md

 int nk_checked_write_close(nk_checked_t *var_file);

 ```

-This module implements a simple single file store in flash memory.
-This is
-useful for cases where a full filesystem is not needed.
-It is used by
-nkdbase to locate the serialized database in flash memory.
-It is also used
-by nkymodem to locate the transferred file into flash memory.

 The file is stored along with a small header in a contiguous range of memory
 accessible via the given flash_read, flash_erase and flash_write functions.